Hashtable vs HashMap in Java

 Similarities between Hashtable and HashMap in Java

-There are lot of similar things between Hashtable and HashMap in Java which is good to know and these also helps to find exactly what is different between HashMap and Hashtable in Java:
+There are a lot of similar things between Hashtable and HashMap in Java which is good to know and these also helps to find exactly what is different between HashMap and Hashtable in Java:1.
+Common Parent

-2) Hashtable and HashMap both are a hash based collection and works on the principle of hashing.
+Hashtable and HashMap both are hash-based collections and works on the principle of hashing.

-3) Hashtable and HashMap both provide constant time performance for put and get method if objects are distributed uniformly across bucket.
+Hashtable and HashMap both provide constant-time performance for the put and get method if objects are distributed uniformly across buckets.

-4) From JDK 4 both Hashtable and HashMap are part of Java collection framework.
+From JDK 4 both Hashtable and HashMap are part of the Java collection framework.

 Difference between Hashtable and HashMap in Java

-1) First and most significantly different between Hashtable and HashMap are that HashMap is not thread-safe while Hashtable is a thread-safe collection.
+The first and most significant difference between Hashtable and HashMap is that HashMap is not thread-safe while Hashtable is a thread-safe collection.

-3) The third difference on Hashtable vs HashMap is that Hashtable is obsolete class and you should be using ConcurrentHashMap in place of Hashtable in Java.
+The third difference on Hashtable vs HashMap is that Hashtable is an obsolete class and you should be using ConcurrentHashMap in place of Hashtable in Java.

-These were some important difference on Hashtable and HashMap in Java.
+That's all about HashMap vs Hashtable in Java.
+These were some important differences between Hashtable and HashMap in Java.
 If you know any other difference which is not included here then feels free to add them in the comment section.
 Remember this is an important question on Java interview and good to prepare it well.

 Difference between TreeSet and HashSet in Java